microsoft/JSTSdocs/articles/nodejs/interactivewindow.md

 The interactive window has several built-in commands, which start with a dot prefix, to distinguish them from any JavaScript function you declare.

+### .cls, .clear
+Clears the contents of the editor window, leaving history and execution context intact.

 ### .help
-Show a list of REPL commands.

-### .clear
-Resets the context object to an empty object and clears any multi-line expression.

-### .cls
-Clears the contents of the REPL editor window.

-### .echo
-Suppress or unsuppress output to the buffer.
+Display help on specified command, or all available commands and key bindings if none specified.

 ### .info
 Show information about the current used Node.js executable.

 ### .npm
 Executes npm command.
-If solution contains multiple projects, specify target project using `.npm [ProjectName] <npm arguments>`.
+If solution contains multiple projects, specify target project using `.npm [ProjectName] <npm arguments>`
-You can find more information in the [npm section](npm.md#interactiv).

 ### .reset
-Reset to an empty execution engine, but keep REPL history.
+Reset the execution environment to the initial state, keep history.

 ### .save
-Clears the contents of the REPL editor window.

-### .wait
-Wait for at least the specified number of milliseconds.
+ Save the current REPL session to a file.